murbard/ex.rs/_posts/2019-09-02-on-supply-caps.md

 Someone holding a cryptocurrency may thus derive value merely from holding it.
 Holding _is_ using.
 The value extracted from holding is generally referred to as a [convenience yield](https://en.wikipedia.org/wiki/Convenience_yield).
 The convenience yield explains why commodity futures can exhibit [backwardation](https://en.wikipedia.org/wiki/Normal_backwardation).
 Lo and behold, the Bitcoin futures market has indeed exhibited backwardation.
 In plain English, it means people are willing to pay for the privilege of holding a coin as opposed to holding an instrument that will deliver a coin to them in the future, showing that people derive value from merely holding that coin.

 What does this have to do with supply caps?
 A lot actually!
 The existence of a [convenience yield](https://www.investopedia.com/terms/c/convenienceyield.asp) is why a cryptocurrency with an unlimited future supply can have a non-zero value.
-The relevant metric, from an economics point of view,T is not the total supply that will ever created, but the time discounted, convenience yield adjusted total supply, the “effective supply”.
+The relevant metric, from an economics point of view, is not the total supply that will ever created, but the time discounted, convenience yield adjusted total supply, the “effective supply”.
 So long as the inflation rate is lower than the convenience yield and the time discount, the effective supply is **finite**.
 In simpler terms, over a period of time, whatever may be lost to inflation when holding a cryptocurrency can be offset by the convenience yield.

 If you are still unconvinced, consider a silly, yet informative example: suppose that, at its inception, Bitcoin had been set to inflate its supply by 1 satoshi a year after reaching 21 million.
 The total supply would now be unbounded.
 Would this have materially affected Bitcoin’s value proposition by a tiny bit, or would this have categorically changed it?